AlbertaSat/ex2_on_board_computer/CAN_starter_readme.txt

 sent by DCAN_TX (you should receive the message "ALBERTAS" over CAN)

 This code is based off the following tutorial: https://training.ti.com/hercules-how-tutorial-can-communication

+DCAN_TX_LC43X contains equivalent code to DCAN_TX but for the TMS570LC43x instead of the TMS570LS12x.

+two_way_CAN_workspace_tests:

+See the README.txt inside the two_way_CAN_workspace_tests folder for more information.